 - At home through the mail

-You can order four free tests from COVIDtests.gov.
-But you won’t get them right away.
-Make sure to plan ahead so you’ll have them before you leave.
+Make sure to plan ahead so you’ll have tests before you leave.
 You can pack them with other COVID-19 safety supplies, including:

 - Face masks